KaushikKC/KaushikKC/README.md

 # Hi there 👋,I'm Kaushik
 ### Web Developer | Student
-I'm so much passionate about Web development and learning new technoly in it..
+I'm so much passionate about Web development and learning new technology in it..
 I'm also like to contribute to many open source project.
 Some technology I really love to work with React , Python+ Django, Node js..

 ## Skills and Experience
 * ⚛ Python